| Route |

 the shore at Greencastle in North Belfast to

 Glengormley was finally settled.
-It would run from
+It would run

-the motorway any closer than Greencastle.
+did not plan the motorway any closer than

-Contractors constructed the four bridges that were
+Greencastle.
+Contractors constructed the four

-designed to cross a 2+2 dual-carriageway with hard
+section in 1957, designed to cross a 2+2

-"M2".
-In 1958 planners selected a route from
+1958 planners selected a route from Glengormley

-Glengormley to Ballymena via Doagh, and also
+to Ballymena via Doagh, and also proposed a spur

-proposed a spur west to Antrim town.
+west to Antrim town.

 Construction